 - Agro-infiltration (Agro-infiltration ‘sensu stricto’, Agro-inoculation)

 By developing and implementing a set of NPBTs, CHIC project will adapt the biosynthesis and architecture of root chicory.
-This will strengthen chicory as a production system for high-quality dietary fibres and establish it as source of bioactive terpenes.
+This will strengthen chicory as a production system for high-quality dietary fibres and establish it as a source of bioactive terpenes.

 NPBTs are of utmost importance for plant breeders in Europe, as they provide them with a ‘toolbox’ of innovative plant breeding methods alongside the traditional methods, which allow them to remain globally competitive.
 Most of the world’s research on NPBTs was done in Europe, totalling to almost 46% of research published up to 2011.